Last Updated on January 6th, 2020

 If you use bay leaves as part of your cooking rituals, then you already know of their marvelous scent and the tasty hint of nature’s flavors that they add to any meal.
 But as you set the bay leaf onto the side of your plate, do you ever think about all of the other benefits that it can have for your body?
-Indeed, ancient peoples used this natural product against all kinds of health-related complaints1, from insect bites tto an upset stomach.
-Additionally, one lesser known benefit of the bay leaf is its ability to soothe acne.
+Indeed, ancient peoples used this natural product to treat many health-related complaints, from insect bites to an upset stomach.
+Additionally, one lesser-known benefit of the bay leaf is its ability to soothe acne.

-Your next task is to boil a little more than a liter of water.
-Again, if you want to be completely safe, you might want to filter your water beforehand or to boil it a second time.
+Start by boiling a little more than a liter of water.
+If you want to be completely safe, you might want to filter your water beforehand or to boil it a second time.
 In any case, you should definitely consider going that extra mile to purify your water if it is not of the so-called ‘soft’ variety.
 This will ensure the purity and safety of the ointment that you will be applying to your presently delicate skin.

-After completing this task, you will need to drop some bay leaves in a dry state into the water and let it simmer for a third of an hour.
-Your mixture will be ready once the water changes its tint and once your kitchen becomes filled with the intense scent of bay leaves.
+After completing this task, you will need to drop six bay leaves into the water and let it simmer for 20 minutes.
+Your mixture will be ready once the water changes its color and once your kitchen becomes filled with the intense scent of bay leaves.

 You can either use your leafy mixture in liquid form or in steam form.
-Make sure to only apply your newly-brewed ointment when it is at a low temperature so wait a little before lathering it onto your breakout.
+Make sure to only apply your newly-brewed ointment when it is at room temperature.
 You can also combine it with whatever toner or cleanser that you already use to purify your face.
 Alternatively, you can hang your face over the steam created by the still-hot mixture and allow it to cleanse your complexion in that way.

 The way to apply this mixture is to simply grab a piece of perfectly clean cotton and dab it into the enhanced vodka.
 Gently press the cotton into the areas affected by acne.
 Naturally, if you sense any unpleasant reaction, you should stop the treatment and wash off the concoction!
 If all goes well, you can use this method two times per day.